• Skip to primary navigation

 How does having a spouse affect your tax obligations?

-In Australia, each person fills out their own tax return; there is no such thing as a joint tax return.
+In Australia, there is one tax return per person; there is no such thing as a joint tax return or couples’ tax return.

-However, once you have a spouse or de facto, you must include some of their tax information on your return (and yours on theirs) as well.
+However, if you have a spouse or de facto partner, you must include some of their tax information on your return – and yours on theirs as well.

 This includes: